Webinar series solidifies legal firm’s position in thought leadership

 - The archived files could only contain speaker audio

-Many of these issues had a direct and negative impact on the webinar registration numbers, making it very difficult to justify the value and cost of the webinar series.
+Many of these issues had a direct and negative impact on the thought leadership and continuing education webinar registration numbers, making it very difficult to justify the value and cost of the webinar series.

 The powerful ON24 Webcast Elite

-Fish & Richardson chose ON24 because of its experience serving the needs of the legal industry.
+Fish & Richardson chose ON24 because of its experience serving the needs of the legal industry in continuing education and thought leadership.
 In particular, the firm was sold on the ON24 Webcast Elite platform’s user-friendly webcast-creation tools, interactive widgets and powerful event-reporting analytics.

 - The link to the archived webinar